albertomh/djereo/docs/src/featurelist.md

 - **Django Contrib Settings**
   [_left empty for the user to populate_]
 - **Third Party Settings**
-  Mainly for dev tools such as the debug toolbar and `django-version-checks`.
+  Settings for `django-allauth` and dev tools such as the debug toolbar and `django-version-checks`.
 - **Project Settings**
   [_left empty for the user to populate_]